-New student orientation plan includes a review of student handbook with new students and parents and a walk through of the school.
+New student orientation plan includes a review of the student handbook with new students and parents and a walk through of the school.
 During the orientation the student and his/her family are encouraged to ask any questions and make the school aware of any special needs, such as physical, mental, religious, or cultural the student may have.

+The school hosts a Back to School Bash the night before school starts, inviting families to come and bring their students to see their classroom, meet their teacher(s), and attend an informational meeting.
+Families are also invited to come enjoy a meal that is provided by the local banks and the school.
 Teacher assessments are in place after four weeks of school to review placements and/or any evaluations of students.
 All previous records of the students are reviewed for special needs and other assessments.

-5.2 Please provide a narrative below describing the school's transition plan for outgoing students as they move onto their next school / program / career. (i.e. Elementary to Intermediate, Intermediate to Middle School, Middle School to High School, High School to Post Secondary Schooling or Career).
+Please provide a narrative below describing the school's transition plan for outgoing students as they move onto their next school / program / career. (i.e. Elementary to Intermediate, Intermediate to Middle School, Middle School to High School, High School to Post Secondary Schooling or Career).